joric/paste_to_ue/README.md

 You can specify blueprint and scale in the popup menu.
 Scale needs to be different from 0 to apply scene scale, use with caution.
+You can uniformly scale objects in UE by selecting objects and changing scale in properties.

 ### Mesh Separation